LocalizedTanki/Tanki-L10n-EN/README.md

 ## Contributing

 Contributions are welcome!
 Open a pull request if you wanna contribute.
 You can edit .po files which have wrong translations.
+Feel free to fork the repo to translate the repo to different languages!

 ---